 Chris Salisbury, chief executive of our iron ore business, said: "We’ve been operating in the Pilbara for more than 50 years, and we couldn’t have built the world-class iron ore business we have today without the support of local and Pilbara Aboriginal businesses.
 We are proud to be partnering with them to help develop our most technologically advanced mine."

-We provide easily accessible ways for community members to provide feedback and make complaints, in line with the United Nations Guiding Principles on Business and Human Rights - so we can solve problems together and take remedial actions where needed.
-In fact, every site is required to have a complaints, disputes and grievances mechanism that operates in line with these criteria.
+We provide easily accessible ways for community members to provide feedback and make complaints, in line with the United Nations Guiding Principles on Business and Human Rights - so we can work on issues together and take remedial actions where needed.
+Every site is required to have a complaints, disputes and grievances mechanism that operates in line with these criteria.

 Guided by Global Standards

 Our communities approach aligns with the ICMM Sustainability Framework, the UN Guiding Principles on Business and Human Rights, and the Voluntary Principles on Security and Human Rights.
 We use the International Finance Corporation's (IFC) Performance Standards on Environmental and Social Sustainability; our CSP standard commits us to compliance with the following IFC Performance Standards:

 - IFC PS1: Assessment and Management of Environmental and Social Risks and Impacts

 - IFC PS5: Land Acquisition and Involuntary Resettlement